 Installing a new theme pack is probably the easiest way of customizing Windows 7 and Windows 8.
-Just like Windows 7, Windows 8 also ships with a bunch of good themes and hundreds of new themes are always available at the official themes gallery page.
+Just like Windows 7, Windows 8 and Windows 10 also ship with a bunch of good themes and hundreds of new themes are always available at the official themes gallery page.

-Another cool thing is that all Windows 7 themes are compatible with Windows 8, which means hundreds of official themes available at the themes gallery page and thousands of unofficial Windows 7 themes can be installed on Windows 8 without a problem.
+Another cool thing is that all Windows 7 themes are compatible with Windows 10 and Windows 8, which means hundreds of official themes available at the themes gallery page and thousands of unofficial Windows 7 themes can be installed on Windows 8 and Windows 10 without a problem.

 Step 2: To create a new theme, click on Desktop Background, click the Browse button next to Picture location to browse to the folder containing your favourite images.
 Note that you can’t select multiple folders at once.
 So, if you have pictures at multiple locations, we suggest you move all your favorite pictures to a folder and then choose that folder as your picture location.